YagoLopez/ng-dashboard/README.md

 - <b>config:</b> Javascript object with configuration values for MetricsGraphics.
 (Check <a href="https://github.com/mozilla/metrics-graphics/wiki/List-of-Options" target="_blank">MG Options</a> for more information)
 - <b>preprocess-Fn:</b> Applies Javascript transformations to input data (for example format dates, etc.)
-- <b>delay</b> Delay the loading of data.
+- <b>delay</b> Delay the loading of data (ms).
 It could be useful when having serveral charts in same page
 - For using MetricsGraphics global object in your component class you can use `declare var MG: any`

 ## Leaflet Map Directive API